10 Paint Colors That Instantly Transform Small Rooms

 6. Soft Blush ("Melted Ice Cream" by Benjamin Moore)

 A barely-there pink that adds warmth and softness.
-It works especially well in north-facing rooms that need a bit of life.
+It works especially well in rooms that face north and need a bit of life.

 7. Light Taupe ("Revere Pewter" by Benjamin Moore)

 The most versatile color on this list.
-Revere Pewter has been a designer go-to for years because it adapts to any lighting condition.
+Revere Pewter has been a designer favorite for years because it adapts to any lighting condition.

 8. Pale Sky Blue ("Breath of Fresh Air" by Benjamin Moore)